 When your thermostat displays error code e73, it signifies that the Rc wire is not getting power.

-This will sometimes be as simple as the breaker being turned off, but it may also be something with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
-If nothing looks to be out of place, it’s time to get in touch with a local professional.
+This could be as easy as the breaker being turned off, but it could also be something with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
+If nothing appears to be out of place, it’s a good idea to contact a local professional.